Mac OS 8, 9 and Mac OS X Classic

 For more information, see Install instructions.

-• Use Docker Enterprise Edition if the host operating system is Windows Server.
+- Use Docker Community Edition if the host operating system is Windows 10.

 To switch to Windows containers, in the Taskbar, right-click the Docker icon , and then select Switch to Windows Containers.
 For more information, see Switch between Windows and Linux containers.